How to Study for Biology: Tips From a Teacher

 - Online exam practice sites that also provide answer keys are very useful, not only for checking that you know biology facts but also for practice in answering questions written in a certain style or questions that require reasoning abilities.

 - Going through previous exams is one of the best ways to prepare for an upcoming examination.
 This is especially true if you expect the exam to include questions that require you to use higher level thinking skills.
 You need to practice these skills so that you can apply them in real life, in future courses, and in your upcoming biology examination.

 - Even if your biology curriculum is not identical to the one covered by an online examination, the exam can still be useful.
 You may find that your biology course is covered in examinations from different grades (years) when you're looking at the exams from other countries.

-- I've listed some examples of exam question sites that my students and I use below.
-Ask your teacher if there are exam practice sites that are designed specifically for your biology course.
+- I've shown two examples of exam question sites that my students and I use in the "Resources" section below.
+Ask your teacher whether sites that are designed specifically for your biology course exist.